jjprevite/learning/js-redux-study-guide.md

 //now when we're ready to create the action, we use a function expression by calling the factory function and passing in two arguments respectively for the `text` and `listIndex`.
 ```

+### What are 'action creators'?
+You create them by writing a function that accepts the payload as an argument and returns an object with the type and the payload.

 ### What is a 'reducer'?
 A reducer is simply a function that accepts two arguments: the current state and the action to modify the state.